microsoft/calculator-specs/active/standardModeClarity/README.md

 ### Problem Statement
-This is a request for a feature improvement that will bring clarity to how the standard mode works on Microsoft’s Calculator.
+This is a request for a feature improvement that will bring clarity to how standard mode works on Microsoft’s Calculator.

 ### User Need